Edouard Duval-Carrié: Work

 Duval-Carrié's work was exhibited at the "Ouidah '92" festival, which celebrated Vodun art from Benin and the African Diaspora in Ouidah, Benin in February 1993.

 Duval-Carrié received a South Florida Cultural Consortium Visual Art Fellowship in 1995 and a Southern Arts Federation Visual Art Fellowship in 1996.

 His work has been shown in solo exhibitions in Haiti, the Dominican Republic, Colombia, France, Mexico, and in several states of the United States.
 Two of the artist's works are displayed as public commissions in Miami: a 1996 piece for the Jefferson Reaves Rehabilitative and Health Center and The Lady of Miami at One Miami Riverwalk.

 In 2014, the Pérez Art Museum Miami presented Imagined Landscapes, a career survey of Duval-Carrié's work featuring After Heade–Moonlit Landscape, the first work the artist produced in the Imagined Landscapes series, which depicts a human figure in the center of the canvas surrounded by natural landscapes.
 The piece draws from the 19th century painting View from Fern-Tree Walk, authored by American painter Martin Johnson Heade.
 Heade traveled around the Caribbean, Central America, and South America, visiting Nicaragua, Brazil, Panama, Colombia, and Jamaica.
 His production was inspired by the traveling journals and drawings made by Alexander von Humboldt and Frederick Catherwood.

+The hand-painted uniforms of Haiti's 2026 Winter Olympics delegation, designed by Stella Jean, are based on a 2006 depiction of a mounted Toussaint Louverture by Carrié.
+Louverture's image was omitted from the uniform's final iteration due to Olympic regulations prohibiting political symbolism at the games, resulting in the uniforms only showing a charging horse.